needle-mirror/com.unity.ai.generators/Documentation~/Material/material-generate-prompt.md

    For example, `No scratches or dirt`.

+   For more information on negative prompts, refer to [Remove unwanted elements with negative prompts](xref:negative-prompt).

 1. Use the **Materials** slider to set the number of variations of the material to generate.
 1. Enable **Custom Seed** to generate consistent results.
 1. Enter a seed number or let the tool generate one automatically.

+    For more information on custom seed, refer to [Use custom seed to generate consistent sprites](xref:custom-seed).
 1. (Optional) In the **Pattern Reference** field, do the following:
    1. Select the browse icon to open the **Select Texture 2D** window.
    2. Select a reference image to guide the pattern or control net.